-- Provide official verification from the department, school, or company/firm where the internship is taking place.
+- Provide official verification from the department, school, or company/firm where the internship or externship is taking place.

-- Registered for courses for the Autumn Quarter prior to leaving for the summer internship.
+- Registered for courses for the Autumn Quarter prior to leaving for the summer internship or externship.

-- Provide verification of continued domicile in Washington such lease, storage of personal items, etc.
+- Provide verification of continued domicile in Washington such as signing a lease prior to leaving, storage of personal items, etc.

-- Maintain all Washington legal ties and financial independence.
+- Established and maintained all Washington legal ties and financial independence.
 Please reference Residency Requirements.

 DISCLAIMER: The information on this website is current as of 03/05/2018.
 The University of Washington reserves the right to update or remove this page as necessary for clarity and/or to reflect changes to residency law or university policies.
 This website is intended as guidance only and students are advised to refer to the Washington state laws on residency for current statutes and additional information.
 See RCW Chapter 28B.15, WAC Chapter 250-18, and WAC Chapter 478-160.

 The UW Residency Classification Office will administer residency determinations in accordance with the current law at the time of application.